The component structure of dense random subgraphs of the hypercube

 \item For each $\eps >0$, we have $|Y-\lambda| < \eps \sqrt{d \lambda}$ wvhp, and so also $|Y-\lambda| < \eps \lambda$ wvhp.

 \item $d_{TV}(Y,\Po(\lambda))=O(d^tq^{td})$, and $Y^*$ is asymptotically standard normal.

 \end{enumerate} \end{theorem}

-By part (a), $\lambda$ is $\Omega(d)$ (and indeed $\lambda$ is $\Omega(d^2)$ except if $t=2$ and $p=1-1/\sqrt{2}$), so the first half of part (b) implies the second half (as with Theorem~\ref{cor.normal}).
-See Lemma~\ref{lem.new9a} for a fuller version of Theorem~\ref{thm.C5}, which considers also the numbers of vertices in the components counted.
-That lemma, together with the estimates of $\mu_t$ from Lemma~\ref{3lem:Xi} (a), will yield Theorem~\ref{cor.normal}, by letting $H_1,\ldots,H_r$ list all the $t$-vertex connected canonical cube subgraphs, so that the random variable $Y$ in Theorem~\ref{thm.C5} is $X_t$.
+By part (a), $\lambda$ is $\Omega(d)$ (and indeed $\lambda$ is $\Omega(d^2)$ except if $p=1-1/\sqrt{2}$ and $t=m_p =2$), so the first half of part (b) implies the second half (as with Theorem~\ref{cor.normal}).
+See Lemma~\ref{lem.new9a} for a fuller version of Theorem~\ref{thm.C5}, which considers more information about the components counted.
+That lemma, together with the estimates of $\mu_t$ from Lemma~\ref{3lem:Xi}, will yield Theorem~\ref{cor.normal}, by letting $H_1,\ldots,H_r$ list all the $t$-vertex connected canonical cube subgraphs, so that the random variable $Y$ in Theorem~\ref{thm.C5} is $X_t$.